hatch9191/project-four-frontend/README.md

 )
 ```

-I did find that there was some work around with a useRef, however I had spent far too long on this issue by now and was looking to move on.
+I did find that there was some work around with a `useRef`, however I had spent far too long on this issue by now and was looking to move on.
 Rather annoyingly this meant I wasn’t able to implement all of the functionality I had been working on.
 In the end we simply have a search bar which gives you a filtered list of post titles you can choose from which was fine as I had learnt lots from the process anyway.

 ### Day 7-8 - Custom Footer, Polishing Off Styling, Testing & Seeding